 Don’t buy products that claim to repel moths.
 Just like mothballs, there are countless products they’ll try to sell you for repelling moths in your closet.
 Don’t buy them.
 The solution is a clean closet, clean clothes, and proper storage.

 Keep your closets clean and dry.
-The environment should be properly ventilated and dry.
+The environment should be stable, properly ventilated, and dry.
 Fill cracks and crevices in the wall, and make sure your window screens are intact.
 If necessary, a dehumidifier can dry the air during humid seasons.
 Dry air is less hospitable to moths, according to the University of California Integrated Pest Management Program.

 Edit your wardrobe often.
 “Storage experts are hoarders,” says author Marie Kondo.
 Avoid becoming a storage expert, obsessing over proper storage and moth prevention.
 Enjoy your clothes and wear them frequently.
 If you never wear them, then consider selling them or donating to charity.
 Yes, it’s nice to have a large wardrobe, but at a certain point it becomes much harder to maintain.
 Hoarding clothes, i.e. being a clothes-horse, is a sure way to invite moths into your home.

 Check occasionally for signs of a moth infestation.
 If you’ve recently moved or changed your storage method, be sure to check on things periodically.
 Look for any evidence of moth larvae.
 These pernicious moth babies live inside small tubes or mats on the surface of the fabric, sometimes hiding under the fold of a collar or cuff.
 If you find them, you’ll need to do some deep cleaning and laundering to prevent a spread to the rest of your wardrobe.

 If you do get a moth hole, contact a reweaving expert.
 Despite your best efforts to protect clothes, you might still get moth damage, especially when a piece has been left unworn for a few years.
 All is not lost if you find a hole.
 First, clean the garment thoroughly.
 Then call your local tailor or men’s shop and ask if they know a person who does “reweaving.”
 A talented reweaver can patch a hole with minimal trace of damage.